italrr/cr/docs/Lore.md

 James was originally a software engineer born in a wealthy family in Wayland that was disowned by his father.
 James became a black hat hacker, and the joined Nefastus.
 He became a recurrent player of the Genus Race.

+- Livio Jemeran

+Livio is an incredibly eccentric but brilliant theorical physicists.
+He's a professor and lead scientists at the most prestigious university in the field of phyisics and medicine, the University of Grant Belverede.
+Livio's a genius considered to have an IQ of 150.
+He and Mellany Zakzzuz both founded a new field of study known as Teletarptulation.

+Livio and Mellany are very competitive, both usually insult each other constantly and cause a lot of banter.
+Although ironically they both like to have sex when they're left alone in the lab.

+- Mellany Zakzzuz

+Mellany is a brilliant theorical physicist and a professor at the University of Grant Belverede

 ## How it starts